-- Short or long sleeve styles are permitted- no 3/4 length sleeves allowed. - No layering of a short-sleeved shirt over a long sleeved shirt. - T-shirts worn as outerwear are not allowed. - If wearing an undershirt, please wear white or a solid color. - All student tops must be Lands' End School Catalog style or from other sources that match Lands' End styles.
+- All shirts must have a collar. - Any solid color is allowed, no stripes or patterns.
+Short or long sleeve styles are permitted- no 3/4 length sleeves allowed. - No layering of a short-sleeved shirt over a long sleeved shirt. - T-shirts worn as outerwear are not allowed. - If wearing an undershirt, please wear white or a solid color. - All student tops must be Lands' End School Catalog style or from other sources that match Lands' End styles.
 Please make sure there are no stripes on collars or sleeves.